 Housing and the Economy

-CAHF has recently completed two studies that give us clearer answers to these two questions, and many others as well.
-Both studies are ground-breaking in their approaches, venturing into territories where real information is scarce, and data to build that information severely lacking.
+CAHF’s series of “Housing Economic Value Chain” studies are ground-breaking in their approaches, venturing into territories where real information is scarce, and data to build that information severely lacking.
 While we don’t claim to have definitively answered these questions, we have come a long way to develop replicable approaches that give us more certainty than ever before.
 And this, we hope, will be the foundation on which better and more accurate information will grow across the African continent.
-Both studies will continue over the next year, with CAHF deepening our knowledge of these methodologies, and extending the methodologies to other African countries.

 To begin, we produced five blogs or articles that consider the role of residential construction and residential rental in Africa’s developing economies, as well as on comparing the costs of producing affordable residential accommodation in fifteen African countries: